How Steadyline Keeps Your Mental Health Data Safe

 Health Connect data is:

-The correlation engine — “your mood scores are 1.4 points higher on days you walk more than 7,000 steps” — runs entirely in the app.
-That insight is valuable because it’s personalized; it’s also private because it never needs to leave your phone.
+The correlation engine (“your mood scores are 1.4 points higher on days you walk more than 7,000 steps”) runs entirely in the app.
+That’s the kind of insight that helps you track bipolar patterns without compromising privacy, because it never needs to leave your phone.

 Layer 5: Transparent controls, not hidden toggles